NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 2) Run the create-terraform-storage.sh in the azure folder to Create Storage Account and Resource Group for Terraform State file.
 I did this by running the script in bash cloud shell in visual studio code.

-3) Create Azure AD Group  and AZ login details for AKS Admins by running the create azure terraform-storage.sh in th azure folder which will create the cluster
+3) Create Azure AD Group  and AZ login details for AKS Admins by running the create azure-ad-group.sh in th azure folder which will create the cluster

 4) Terraform - Create all of the Azure cloud services you'll need for the Uber app